Skip to main content

 feat: allow provided config object to extend other configs

-1. docs: a commit of the type docs add or improve a document.
+3. docs: a commit of the type docs adds or improves documentation.

 docs: correct spelling of CHANGELOG

-For more details, please refer to Conventional Commits.
+For more details, please refer to the Conventional Commits page.

 You can link a pull request to an issue by using a supported keyword in the pull request's description or in a commit message.
 The pull request must be on the default branch.